Shugabuga/Silica/README.md

 - `pip3` (for installing Python dependencies)
 - [Homebrew](https://brew.sh/) (macOS users only)

 Silica is only officially supported on macOS and Debian-based OSes at the moment.
 We can not guarantee Windows support at this time.
-I'm sure you could get this working on other Linux distributions with a bit of tweaking, too. `btw i don't use arch`
+I'm sure you could get this working on other Linux distributions with a bit of tweaking, too.
+[I use Arch btw.](https://www.reddit.com/r/linuxmemes/comments/riz1pd/bye_windows_key_hello_arch_btw/)

-### Silica for Windows Subsystem for Linix (WSL)
+### Silica for Windows Subsystem for Linux (WSL)

 **If you are not using Windows, skip down to Dependencies.**